Exercises for seniors are an important part of everyday life.

 - Repeat 5 times

-This exercise improves stability and can be done while you wait for the microwave to finish.
+This exercise for seniors improves stability and can be done while you wait for the microwave to finish.

 - Start to walk sideways with slow steps along a bench or table